Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Proposed Method

-We can obtain the gradient of the proposed co-tuplet loss $\mathcal{L}_{ct}$ with respect to the model parameters $\bm{\theta}$.
-The gradient computation is provided in the supplemental material along with an observation from the gradient.
+and $w_{1,i}$ and $w_{2,j}$ denote the weights of the pulling and pushing parts, respectively.
+As observed from the above gradient, both $w_{1,i}$ and $w_{2,j}$ are exponentially up-weighted with hard examples and exponentially down-weighted with easy ones.

 In comparison to typical metric learning losses, our co-tuplet loss offers the advantage of emphasizing informative examples over uninformative ones by assigning unequal weights to examples based on the distance difference.
 Since skilled-forged signatures often closely resemble genuine signatures for each writer, this weighting scheme promotes the learning of more discriminative features for handwritten signature verification.
-The effectiveness of our metric learning loss in signature verification is demonstrated in Section IV.
+Furthermore, the co-tuplet loss takes into account moderate examples (i.e., the examples of normal cases) for distance learning.
+It avoids overweighting extremely hard examples, leading to a more stable optimization process.